tapebrief

 Brad Zelnick · Deutsche Bank

-How significant is deployment agent compared to Launch (previous competitive weapon), and could it positively impact seasonality by enabling faster go-lives and deal closures later in the year?
+How does deployment agent compare to launch as a competitive weapon and TCO reducer?
+Can it improve seasonality by enabling customers to go live faster later in the calendar year?

 What to watch into next quarter